xrdocs/cloud-scale-networking/_blogs/2018-03-08-enabling-ios-xr-on-third-party-network-hardware.md

       * **Hardware Abstraction Layer**: This layer interacts with the ASIC SDK (provided by the ASIC vendor) and handles programming of the data plane based on RIB state, or LSD (label switch database) state etc.

-      * **Network Infrastructure/Service Adaptation Layer**:  Typically consists of components such as the RIB, Label Switch database, BFD, network interface handler and APIs on for higher layers/agents.
+      * **Network Infrastructure/Service Adaptation Layer**:  Typically consists of components such as the RIB, Label Switch database, BFD, network interface handler and APIs for higher layers/agents.

       * **Network Application/Protocol Layer**:  This layer contains protocols (BGP, ISIS, OSPF etc.) and features such as L2VPN, L3VPN etc.